-We intend to file with the SEC a registration statement on Form S-8 under the Securities Act covering the shares of common stock reserved for issuance under the Amended and Restated 2014 Stock Incentive Plan and 2015 Employee Stock Purchase Plan.
-The registration statement is expected to be filed and become effective as soon as practicable after the closing of this offering.
-Accordingly, shares registered under the registration statement will be available for sale in the open market following its effective date, subject to Rule 144 volume limitations and the lock-up agreements described above, if applicable.
+We have filed with the SEC a registration statement on Form S-8 under the Securities Act covering the shares of common stock reserved for issuance under the Amended and Restated 2014 Stock Incentive Plan and 2015 Employee Stock Purchase Plan.
+Accordingly, shares registered under the registration statement are available for sale in the open market, subject to Rule 144 volume limitations and the lock-up agreements described above, if applicable.
 See "Executive and Director Compensation."